InterIntSys/InterIntSys.github.io/content/news/20260620_robinungruh/index.md

 ---
-title: "Robin Ungruh joins the team as a visiting researcher as part of the Salzburg Scientist-in-Residence program"
+title: "Robin Ungruh joins the team as a visiting researcher as part of Scientist-in-Residence program by Stadt Salzburg"
 subtitle: ""
 summary: "Welcome Robin Ungruh."
 authors: [Christine Bauer]